Wit, Humor, and Satire

 Another key characteristic of visual representations of wit, humor, and satire is the tendency to defy categorization and inhabit other genres of art.
 For example, caricature, the exaggeration of the figure, challenges how portraiture has been defined throughout art history.
 Like Andy Warhol’s Mao series, works in this exhibition tend to question what makes art “fine art” and ask if the message prevails over the medium or if perhaps both are important.
 Reimagining how people, place, and politics have played a role in defining fine art over centuries is central in some of the works presented.

-The works in this exhibition demonstrate how the viewer's participation is an essential element across these approaches to making images.
+The works in this exhibition demonstrated how the viewer's participation is an essential element across these approaches to making images.
 The viewer has to grapple with, make meaning of, and decide what they take away from each work of art.

 This exhibition was curated by Albuquerque Museum with works from the museum’s collection.